Lord-of-the-Rings-Middle-Earth-Mod/Lord-of-the-Rings-Middle-Earth-Mod/CONTRIBUTING.md

    * Merged and closed if no changes are requested
    * Reopened, aka moved back into *In Progress* with you as Assignee, should changes be requested.
 The Reviewers will comment what they think is missing/needs change within the issue.

 If the Pull Requests was approved and merged by Maintainers, Testers will test the addition to the code with a compiled and compacted mod.
-Should they notice a mistake the issue will be reopened again and the issue is moved into *To Do* again.
+Should they notice a mistake the issue will be reopened and moved into *To Do* again.
 We would prefer to have you fix the found issue, but understand it is not always possible.

 What is to be considered are the following points:
 - Proper Commenting